robotty1234/EX_StringFunc/README.md

 >>d = -1.00
 ```
 ## boolean splitToBoolean(String str, char keyword)
-Converts the string after "keyword" to boolean.
-Returns false if the character passed in keyword does not exist or if the conversion fails.
+Convert the string after "keyword" to Int type.
+Returns -1 if the character passed in keyword does not exist, and 0 if the conversion fails.
+Converting to boolean only tests for "true" characters (regardless of case).
 ```
 String str = boolean:True;
 boolean b = splitToBoolean(str, ':');